Ivan Pavlov's TheorySecondary students aged 12-14 in green cardigans perform an experiment on Pavlov's Theory with sound cues in a modern classroom.

 As a result, they started salivating at the sound of the bell alone, even in the absence of the food.
 This conditioned response demonstrated the formation of a new association between the neutral stimulus and the unconditioned stimulus.

 Classical conditioning stands as the bedrock of Pavlov's pioneering theory, which has profoundly impacted the field of psychology.
-This fundamental concept revolves around the process of learning through associations between stimuli, shedding light on how organisms, including humans, acquire new behaviors and responses.
-Pavlov's extensive research on classical conditioning, often referred to as Pavlovian conditioning, has left an indelible mark on our understanding of human and animal behavior.
+This fundamental concept revolves around the process of learning through associations between stimuli, shedding light on how organisms, including humans, acquire new behaviours and responses.
+Pavlov's extensive research on classical conditioning, often referred to as Pavlovian conditioning, has left an indelible mark on our understanding of human and animal behaviour.

 At its core, classical conditioning involves pairing a neutral stimulus with an unconditioned stimulus to elicit a conditioned response.
 To comprehend this process, consider one of Pavlov's notable experiments with dogs.
 He observed that dogs naturally salivated in response to food, an unconditioned stimulus.

-However, through repeated pairings of a neutral stimulus, such as the sound of a bell, with the presentation of food, the dogs began to associate the bell with the imminent arrival of food.
+However, through repeated pairings of a , such as the sound of a bell, with the presentation of food, the dogs began to associate the bell with the imminent arrival of food.
 Consequently, they developed a conditioned response, salivating at the mere sound of the bell, even in the absence of the food itself.
 This conditioned response demonstrated the formation of a new association between the initially neutral stimulus (the bell) and the unconditioned stimulus (the food).

 Ivan Pavlov's theory